First 100 days: Where President Trump stands on key issues

 As one of his first actions as president, he signed an order banning federal money going to international groups which perform or provide information on abortions.

-Obamacare is one of the outgoing president's signature policies - and Mr Trump has vowed to repeal it.
+Obamacare is one of the outgoing president's signature policies - and Mr Trump made repealing it one of his major campaign promises.

 LAW AND ORDER